Starting with spreadsheets

 You can type some text in that cell.
 If you do, it will be aligned to the left.

-You can type a number in that cell.
+You can also type a number in that cell.
 If you do, it will be aligned to the right.

-You can select one whole column in you left-click column name.
+You can select one whole column if you left-click column name.
 If you click on column name A, you will select column A. If you click on column name A and drag right, you will be able to select multiple columns at once:

-It works the same with rows.
+It works the same way with rows.

-This array of cells organized in rows 1 of 1048476 and columns A to XFD is called a spreadsheet, worksheet or just sheet.
+This array of cells organized in rows 1 of 1048476 and columns A to XFD is called a spreadsheet, worksheet, or just sheet.
 Here, it’s called “Sheet1”, but we can also rename it after we double-click it:

 If we wanted to do so, we could also duplicate any existing sheet by right-clicking its name and selecting “Move or Copy…”:

 We have now named our workbook “01 Hello world”.
-Excel workbooks should be saved with file extension “.xlsx”.
+Excel workbooks should be saved with the file extension “.xlsx”.

 How to use formulas in Excel?